twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TSHAREWAREFORM** – For old versions and unregistered copies of FontCreator, displays this notice when pressing **Start** on the splash screen after the trial period is exceeded.
 (Only in old versions)
 * **TSORTGLYPHSFORM** – Used when changing the glyph order within a font.
 The default push button is **OK**.
 * **TSPLASHFORM** – Displays this form on startup when the Reg key is not found.
 The three buttons at the bottom are displayed in random order.
 If the trial period is exceeded, when starting the program five times it displays a random paragraph.
 * **TTIPOFTHEDAYFORM** – Used in version 1.0 until 6.0 and also for newcomers and also in **Help: Tip of the Day**.
 FontCreator.tip will be used to display tips.
 On unregistered copies is a button labeled **Register**.
 If removed when not registered, it displays the "Access Violation".
+See the FontCreator: Tips and Tricks forum in the High-Logic font forum for more details.
 * **TTRANSFORMFORM** – For simple glyphs only.
 The default push button is **Apply**.
 * **TUNICODERANGEFORM** – Used when specifying the Unicode blocks or ranges encompassed by the font file in the mappings for double-byte platforms.
 The default push button is **OK**.
 * **TUPDATEREMINDERFORM** – Used when the program checks for updates as if **OnStartupShowUpdateReminder** is enabled.
 The default push button is **OK**.